 Statistical risk assessment

 With age comes experience and maturity, and that’s often reflected in a person’s driving abilities.
 Research shows teen drivers are more likely to get into car accidents than more experienced drivers.
-Car accidents are one of the leading causes of death for teens 16 to 19, according to AAA.
+Car accidents are one of the leading causes of death for teens 16 to 19, and teens are three times more likely to be involved in a car crash than drivers aged 20 or older, according to AAA.

-In addition, elderly drivers have a greater chance of having physical limitations (such as vision loss or cognitive decline) that can negatively impact their driving skills compared to their middle-aged counterparts.
+In addition, older drivers, specifically those over 75, have a greater chance of having physical limitations (such as vision loss or cognitive decline) that can negatively impact their driving skills compared to their middle-aged counterparts.

 Insurance companies consider statistical data regarding age and the likelihood of filing insurance claims when setting car insurance rates, charging higher rates to drivers who are more likely to get into accidents to offset the potential financial loss.
 Conversely, drivers seen as less risky are generally rewarded with lower auto insurance premiums.